Geometric Bounds for Persistence: Background

-In the remainder of the paper, we use the notation $\VR_\bullet(\X)$ and $\C_\bullet(\X\subset \Y)$ to denote the filtrations induced by the (geometric realizations of the) Vietoris-Rips and \v{C}ech complexes of $\X$, respectively.
-Similarly, we will denote by $\N_\bullet(\X\subset \Y)$ the filtration induced by considering subsequent neighborhoods of the compact subset $\X$ inside of the Banach space $\Y$ and will refer to any such filtration arising in that manner as a \emph{neighborhood filtration}.

-Given that the definitions of the Vietoris-Rips and \v{C}ech simplicial complexes are similar, one can expect some relationships between these complexes.
-By direct computation (\cite{edelsbrunner2010computational}), it is straightforward to see that for any $\X\subset \Y$,
+Given the similarities in the definitions of Vietoris--Rips and \v{C}ech simplicial complexes, it is natural to expect certain relationships between these two types of complexes.
+By direct computation, it is straightforward to see that for any compact $\X\subset \Y$,

 The Nerve Theorem directly relates the $r$-neighborhoods of $\X$ in $\Y$, $\N_r(\X\subset \Y)$, with the induced \v{C}ech simplicial complexes.